Written by: Richard Fong

-Ecommerce SEO is the method of making your website rank on top of the search engine results pages (SERPs), particularly Google, the most-used search engine worldwide.
-With time, the best practices from your search engine optimization efforts will help your business gain more visibility on Search and entice your target market to click on your web pages, thereby boosting your web traffic, and most importantly, increasing your conversion.
+eCommerce SEO is the method of making your website rank on top of the search engine results pages (SERPs), particularly Google, the most-used search engine worldwide.
+With time, the best practices from your search engine optimization efforts will help your business gain more visibility on SERPs and entice your target market to click on your web pages, thereby boosting your web traffic, and most importantly, increasing your conversion.

 In general, there are four parts of SEO: